 ‘Artemis is going to love this’ she thought before coming to a stop.
 ‘Wait, when did I get to the point of wanting to share random things like this with her?’ she thought.
 Was Wainwright right?
 Or had their conversation just affected her thoughts?
 “Now’s not the time for this” She muttered to herself, shaking her head and trying to clear her mind to focus on the task at hand.

-The door at the end of the hall was a heavy blast door set into a concrete wall, that was locked.
+The door at the end of the hall was the heavy blast kind and was set into a concrete wall in addition to being locked.
 Gaige put her hand to her chin and thought about it before heading back to the last room that was open.
 Slipping inside she made her way over the boxes and junk to the windows.
 While the opening mechanism had long since rusted out, a bar that had once been a chair leg provided the necessary leverage to persuade it to open.

-Sweating and grousing to herself, she made her way up, praying that none of the guards or employees would look up.
-Eventually she made it to a spot where she could slip back inside.
+Sweating and grousing to herself, she made her way up, praying that none of the guards or employees would look up, but no one did by the time she made it to a spot where she could slip back inside.

 Finding herself on a narrow catwalk high above the factory floor, she spotted several men milling about.
 With the foundry cold, the room was dark, which worked to Gaige’s advantage as she tried her best to stealthily work her way down.